 No. Reading week dates will remain the same (February 15-19).
 Any previously scheduled field courses will continue remotely during that time as planned.

 Will the new start date change when the term ends?

 No. The January 11 start date for winter 2021 classes will not impact the end of the term.
 Classes will end on April 9.
 Final exams and reviews will still be completed by April 30, 2021.

-Will my fall 2020 classes be online or in-person?
+Will my summer 2021 classes be online?

 On Campus and Daniels Buildings